ArturoDent/jump-and-select/README.md

 ## Known Issues

 This extension may not play well with vim or neovim or similar due to registering the same `'type'` command as those extensions do.
 However, this extension disposes of that binding immediately after typing one character so it may not be an issue...

+Small intellisense issue in keybindings.
+If you highlight an existing option and then <kbd>Ctrl</kbd>+<kbd>Space</kbd> it does not give you the option of the existing highlighted option (seeing it as already used).

 ## TODO